 Reader tip 2: How can I increase the maximum number of hops?

 Our Knowledge Base is chock full of tips and articles from our support team.

 If you have a question on PRTG, simply send us an email.
 We'll be happy to help!
 Technical support is included with PRTG at no extra charge.

-Perform a traceroute on a server
+Perform a traceroute

 With PRTG, you can perform a traceroute on a specific server or another network device with just two clicks of the mouse.